 a global climatic event between 26,000 and 20,000 years ago known as the Last Glacial Maximum (LGM)page 28

 In the image above, you can see the thin blue line that defines the location of a gap that was about to open between the two major North American ice sheets.
-As the ice retreated, this corridor opened up enough to allow plants, animals, and humans to migrate south from Beringia.
+As the ice retreated, this corridor opened up enough to allow plants, animals, and humans to migrate north and south, to and from Beringia.
 Notice that the area around where now are the Great Lakes was still under the ice sheet at the start of that era.

 This map of the Algic language group leads me to speculate that the peoples who arrived via this newly-created land corridor spread out and occupied land that was becoming habitable as the ice began to vanish.
 So the story of people arriving over the Beringia land bridge is likely an accurate one, though it happened fairly late in the game (maybe around 15,000 years ago), and much (if not most) of the Americas was already populated by earlier arrivals.